 We then performed canonical-correlation analysis (CCA) for each three groups.
 For the phototrophs, the variation was explained, first, by the horizontal axis dominated by soil parameters such as pH or granulometry, and then, by the vertical axis controlled by light conditions (Fig. 3a).
 The LB soil was clearly discriminated from LG and TL soils along the first CCA axis, mainly due to important differences in their physico-chemical properties (notably sand content and pH; Table 1).
 Light explained only a little portion of variation for LB and LG soils compared to the effect of soil properties.
 Indeed, both light and dark treatments for these two soils were gathered, but varied at both extreme along the horizontal axis.
 However, it is the exact opposite for DBZ and TL soils (Fig. 3a).
 In fact, both of these soils had their light and dark treatments separated along the second axis but were located at the same spot on the horizontal axis, therefore suggesting that the effect of light was more important than the effect of soil.
 COS uptake pointed in the direction of LB and was associated with Oedipodiopsida, Polytrichopsida, Sphagnopsida, Zygnemophyceae, Takakiopsida and Mamiellophyceae.

 For the bacteria, we found completely different results (Fig. 3b).
-Light had only a small effect on bacteria communities at the class level.
+Light had only a small effect on bacterial communities at the class level.
 Light and dark treatments were indeed often mixed, except for the DBZ soil.
 The LB soil was clearly discriminated from the other soils along the first CCA axis, while DBZ was at the opposite direction of TL along the second axis.
 On the other hand, TL and LG soils were grouped together toward the silt content and pH gradients.
-Therefore, it seemed that variations were mainly explained by soil properties through both axis, rather than by light.
+Therefore, it seemed that bacterial variations were mainly explained by soil properties through both axes, rather than by light.
 COS uptake pointed in the direction of LB soils and was associated to Rubrobacteria, Erysipelotrichi, Solibacteres and Methanomicrobia.